EmreGunner/odev/README.md

 *odev01_extra.ipynb*
 This file contains an extra homework assignment for those who are familiar with the basics.
-It adds functionality to the main program by allowing the user to enter the student's department and student number, and saves this information to the CSV file. odev01_extra_advanced.ipynb
+It adds functionality to the main program by allowing the user to enter the student's department and student number, and print this information.

+# *odev01_extra_advanced.ipynb*

 This file is an advanced and shorter version of the odev01_extra.ipynb file.
 It includes all the functionality of the extra homework assignment in a more concise and efficient way and